 You can manually deploy all supported Veeam Agents using external tools.
 To learn more about supported scenarios, see Supported Veeam Agents.

 To deploy Veeam Agents using external tools, you need to perform the following operations:

 After a new protection group is created, Veeam Backup & Replication generates a set of setup files required for the Veeam Agent deployment.
-This set of setup files includes an XML configuration file with a self-signed TLS certificate.
-This certificate is used to secure communication between Veeam Backup & Replication and Veeam Agents.
+This set of setup files includes an XML configuration file with a TLS certificate.
+This certificate is used to secure the first communication between Veeam Backup & Replication and Veeam Agents.
 It helps Veeam Agents identify themselves and make sure that computers connecting to the Veeam backup server are really the ones that they claim to be.

 To learn how to check information about the currently used certificate, see Configuring Security Settings.